GoogleCloudPlatform/cloud-learning-platform/documentation/api_docs/docs/components/skill-service.md

 Additionally, Skill Service:
 - Automatically maps Skills to Knowledge
-- Evaluates Skill alignment: given two Skills, score their similarity and enumerate differences in Role profile (which Roles from ERPS are associated with the Skill) and knowledge coverage.
+- Evaluates Skill alignment: given two Skills, score their similarity and enumerate differences in EmploymentRole profile (which Roles from ERPS are associated with the Skill) and knowledge coverage.
 - Provides API to retrieve, search and update Skills.

 ## Features